 Here is How Smoking Affects Your Policy

 During the underwriting process, the insurer will review the health risks you carry.
-If you have used cessation or tobacco products in the past 1 year, the exam will show this.
+If you have used cessation or tobacco products in the past 1 year, the life insurance tobacco testing will show this.

 The insurer will then calculate the amount of money to pay as premiums depending on the risks you carry.
 The higher the risk levels the more the premiums you pay.